AgentSteinberg/Network-Klever/03-delegating.md

 At first it is necessary to freeze a specific amount of KLV.
 After that you can delegate the frozen Klever to another Validator by using the transaction id.

+Note: All delegations are made from a seconds wallet, which is stored in the `delegate-wallet` directory.

 ## Delegating

 ### Freeze the KLV